-Here in the San Francisco Bay Area, over-the-top perks and benefits aren’t uncommon.
+Over-the-top perks and benefits aren’t uncommon in some areas of the country, such as New York City or San Francisco.
 While some generous companies subsidize lunch options (and make sure they’re right there on campus), others comp them altogether.

 Like it or not, we spend the majority of our waking workweeks at the office.
 Many firms understand this and try to make the time away from our personal lives as comfortable as possible.
 After all, happy employees mean higher productivity, greater creativity and less turnover.